Azure/autorest/src/client/Python/msrestazure/doc/operation_config.rst

 proxies                        dict
-use_env_proxies                bool whether to read proxy settings from local env vars retries                        int  number of retries long_running_operation_timeout int  only used for Azure Asynchronous operations thread_daemon                  bool only used for Azure Asynchronous operations
+use_env_proxies                bool whether to read proxy settings from local env vars retries                        int  number of retries long_running_operation_timeout int  the retry timeout in seconds for Long Running Operations.
+Default value is 30. thread_daemon                  bool whether the operation polling thread is a daemon thread.
+Default value is true.
 ============================== ==== ====